 Comprehensive repayment plans and schedules, along with an interactive calculator, are available at www.studentaid.ed.gov.

 The federal government provides various ways for you to pay back federal loans based on income rather than amount borrowed.
-Student Financial Services recommends you work with your loan servicer when choosing a repayment plan.
+The Office of Financial Aid recommends you work with your loan servicer when choosing a repayment plan.

 To learn more and apply, go to: https://www.studentaid.gov/types/loans/plus#am-i-eligible-for